 This chart also allows exploring deaths by country (click ‘change country’ at the bottom of the chart).

 In exploring patterns across various countries, we see that ‘tracheal, bronchus, and lung cancer’ is the leading form of cancer deaths across most high and middle-income countries.
 However, the leading form in lower income countries varies: colon and rectum; liver; cervical; stomach; breast and prostrate all top the list in several countries.

-If we look at how the number of cancer deaths has changed since 1990 — as in the chart below — we see that global deaths have increased from around 5.7 million to 8.9 million over this period.
+If we look at how the number of cancer deaths has changed since 1990 — as in the chart below — we see that global deaths have increased from around 5.7 million in 1990.
 Note you can scroll over this chart to see the annual number of deaths by type over time.
-For clarity, we have grouped all cancer types with less than 100,000 global deaths in 2016 into a collective category 'Other cancers'.
+For clarity, we have grouped all cancer types with less than 100,000 global deaths in 2016 into a collective category ‘Other cancers’.

 If we switch the chart below to “relative” mode we can compare how the distribution and share of deaths across the various cancer types has changed since 1990.
 With just under 20 percent of the total, ‘tracheal, bronchus and lung cancer’ have the highest share at the global level.
 Overall, we see that the relative share of deaths across cancer types has remained largely stable with time.
 Some notable changes occurred in stomach cancer (which has fallen from 13.8 to 9.4 percent); esophageal cancer (falling from 5.7 to 4.7 percent); liver cancer (rising from 8.2 to 9.3 percent); and pancreatic cancer (rising from 3.6 to 4.6 percent).

 How are cancer deaths distributed across age groups?